Transactional emails: What they are, best practices, examples & templates

 Billing updates or invoices

-The email describing the changes in terms and conditions is typically longer than the transactional emails we've reviewed today.
-Let's analyze the email from Figma.
-It clearly explains how users can adjust their AI settings, gives an overview of the new AI terms, and specifies when the terms will come into effect.
+The email describing the changes in terms and conditions is typically longer than the transactional emails we’ve reviewed today.
+Let’s analyze the email from Figma.
+It clearly explains how users can adjust their AI settings, gives an overview of the new AI terms, and specifies when the terms will take effect.

 - Regularly clean your email list to reduce bounce rates and remove invalid email addresses.

-- Hone user experience at each step of the journey.
+Hone user experience at each step of the journey

 Create customizable, on-brand templates for each transactional action you need.
 Include CTAs above the fold.
 Use clear, action-oriented subject lines to match the email’s content and increase open rates.

-For example, when reaching out to customers who've left items in their shopping carts, your subject line could read: "{item name} is still waiting for you."
+For example, when reaching out to customers who’ve left items in their shopping carts, your subject line could read: {item name} is still waiting for you.

-- Use omnichannel communication to boost reach
+Use omnichannel communication to boost reach

-- Personalize content to enhance user experience
+Personalize content to enhance user experience

 Use dynamic content in your transactional email templates to incorporate recipient-specific details.
 For example, in order confirmation messages, you could dynamically insert a delivery date.